Nainik2509/Vuexy-React-Next-Js/docs/faq/how-to-override-remove-loader.md

 sidebarDepth: 0
 ---

-# How to override splash screen and page loader ?
+# How to override / remove splash screen and page loader ?

 A splash screen is a screen that is visible at the first time of launching or refreshing any page or project.